-Wondering what working capital is?
-As leading chartered accountants in the West Midlands, here at Thomas Nock Martin, we can offer you and your company a wide range of financial services – including working capital management.
-Based in the Black Country, our team of hardworking and experienced accountants are incredibly successful when it comes to financial strategies and support, so you can count on us to help you achieve your business goals.
+Are you trying to find out what working capital is?
+Here at Thomas Nock Martin, we are leading chartered accountants in the West Midlands.
+We can offer you and your company a wide range of financial services – including managing working capital.
+We are based in the Black Country, and have a team of hardworking and experienced accountants ready to offer you professional business financial support.

 What is working capital?

 So, what is working capital?
 Working capital is the capital that companies will need in order to fund their everyday finances.
-These financial obligations are the ones that are required in order to run the business successfully; they can be things such as salaries, maintenance costs and stock replenishments.
-As a new business, a steady cash flow can sometimes be harder to establish at the beginning, which is why you need to conduct an asset calculation regularly to make sure your company remains financial stable.
+These financial obligations are the ones that are required in order to run the business successfully.
+They can be things such as salaries, maintenance costs and stock replenishments.
+As a new business, a steady cash flow can sometimes be hard to establish at the beginning.
+Therefore, you will need to conduct an asset calculation regularly to make sure your company remains financial stable.

 How to establish working capital

 There are plenty of different ways to provide your company with sources of working capital finance.
-With new companies however, working capital is usually generated through buying more shares in it or lending the company money.
+With new companies, however, working capital is usually generated by buying more shares in it.
+Alternatively, it can be generated by lending the company money.

 Buying more shares to fund the company

-Buying more shares in a company can prove to be a very worthy investment and is a great way of generating working capital for the company.
-However, it is worth bearing in mind that you won’t see a return on the investment for a while, and the company can only pay out dividends when it’s in profit – for a new business this could take some time.
+Buying more shares in a company can prove to be a very worthy investment.
+In fact, it is a great way of generating working capital for the company.
+However, it is worth bearing in mind that you won’t see a return on the investment for a while.
+Alongside this, the company can only pay out dividends when it’s in profit – for a new business, this could take some time.